Business Cash Advance explained

 The requirements of Business Cash Advance

-In order to qualify for Business Cash Advance you need to be using a PDQ (Process Data Quickly) Terminal for credit and debit card payments.
+In order to qualify for Business Cash Advance you need to be using a PDQ (Process Data Quickly) Terminal for credit and debit card payments (you can find out more on our card machines page).
 Lenders will also usually require:

 - A minimum of twelve months trading statements through your PDQ